georgeee/itmo-7sem-networks/jitterbug.md

           1. penalty_count_i++
   3. node switches to waiter state

-## Decision function

-In algo's description we widely used term "decision function".
-It's basically a function with following properties:

- * decisionFunction :: Data -> Data -> Bool
- * returns true, if first data should be taken as a base for continuing message sequence or false otherwise
- * for holding garantees, mentioned in preface (second group) this function should be pure, i.e. be dependent only on data provided

 ## Messages and variables

 Message of each type starts with meta-information byte.
 It contains information about version and type encoded: